PaddlePaddle/book/image_classification/README.en.md

 	```python
 	net = vgg_bn_drop(image)
 	```
-        The input to VGG main module is from data layer. `vgg_bn_drop` defines a 16-layer VGG network, with each convolutional layer followed by BN and dropout layers.
+        The input to VGG main module is from the data layer. `vgg_bn_drop` defines a 16-layer VGG network, with each convolutional layer followed by BN and dropout layers.
 Here is the definition in detail:

 	```python
     def vgg_bn_drop(input):